ksenginew/ServeLight/README.md

 # ServerLight
 **This module defines classes for implementing HTTP/WSGI servers (Web servers).**
-> Warning : This is not recommended for production.
-It only implements
-> basic security checks.

 One class, Server or WSGI Server creates and listens at the HTTP socket, dispatching the requests to a handler.
 Code to create and run the server looks like this:\